-When you complete an activity, the device displays any new personal records you achieved during that activity.
-Personal records include your fastest time over several typical race distances and longest run or ride.
+When you complete an activity, the watch displays any new personal records you achieved during that activity.
+Personal records include your fastest time over several typical race distances, highest strength activity weight for major movements, and longest run, ride, or swim.